 If you want to consider shipping your artwork first – or you think digital might not be for you, then see an artists perspective on selling artwork and shipping yourself.

-How do I start selling art prints?
+How do I start selling art prints you have made?

 You can start selling your art prints, physical copies, and digital prints online in an Etsy shop.
 Some sellers prefer Shopify, and I too have a Shopify store, but Etsy right now is far easier to maintain, and I have much more artwork in my Etsy shop.